digshake/CSJavaWUSTL/_sources/Module3-Arrays/topic-9-1-2D-arrays.rst

 |CodingEx| **Coding Exercise**

-  Open the ``TwoDArrayInitGet`` program.
+  Open the ``E03TwoDArrayInitGet`` program.
 Add another row to seatingInfo initialized to your name and a friend's name.
 Get these names out of the array using the correct indices and then print them out.